barmaglotspot/PlexDeinterlaceProfiles/README.md

 # PlexDeinterlaceProfiles
 Plex Deinterlace Profiles edited for HDHRViewerV2.
+For use with PMS 1.1.4.
+Please don't use on future PMS releases.

 ##Profile Locations